How to Use Them

 AHA vs BHA

-AHAs are short-chain hydroxy acids that act on the outermost layer of the skin, stimulating cell turnover and improving skin elasticity.
-Thanks to their properties, AHAs are often used to treat dry, sun-damaged or skin with dark spots.
+The AHA are short-chain hydroxy acids that, acting on the outermost layer of the Skin, stimulate cell turnover and improve skin elasticity.
+Thanks to their properties, AHAs are often used to treat Dry skin, sun-damaged skin, or skin with dark spots.

-BHAs , on the other hand, are long-chain hydroxy acids that act deeply, penetrating pores and removing excess sebum and dead skin cells.
-Thanks to the benefits they provide, BHAs (mainly salicylic acid) are used to treat oily, acne-prone or enlarged pore skin.
+The BHA, on the other hand, are long-chain hydroxy acids that, acting deeply, penetrate pores and remove excess sebum and dead skin cells.
+Thanks to the benefits they provide, BHAs (primarily Salicylic Acid) are used to treat oily skin, acne-prone skin, or skin with enlarged pores.

-If a cosmetic product is formulated with both of these types of acids, it will deliver a deeper, more beneficial exfoliation for the skin.
-Always remember to follow the correct product application instructions!
+If a cosmetic product is formulated with both of these types of acids, it will provide a deeper exfoliation full of benefits for the Skin.
+Always remember to follow the instructions for correct product application!